mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * External Commits MUST be signed by the new member.
 In particular, the signature on the enclosing MLSPlaintext MUST verify using the public key for the credential in the `leaf_key_package` of the `path` field.
-* When processing a Commit, both existing and new members MUST use the external init secret as described in {{external-initialization}}
+* An external commit MUST reference exactly one ExternalInit proposal.
+When processing a Commit, both existing and new members MUST use the external init secret as described in {{external-initialization}}.
 * The sender type for the MLSPlaintext encapsulating the External Commit MUST be `new_member`
 * If the Add Proposal is also issued by the new member, its member SenderType